sneha020902/german-learning-journey/Day1.md

 # German_notes
 All my notes for German, I will make this as my notebook to learn German might be helpful for someone else.
+Check the bold text for tasks and questions with expected answer (which was my answer) and the corrected version.

 ## DAY 1 — GERMAN